Understanding Hearing Loss and Tinnitus.

 According to some studies one in eight Americans have some degree of hearing loss.
 Approximately 18% of those aged 45- 65 Approximately 30% of those aged 65-75 and about 47% of those 75 or older.

 Types of Hearing loss: There are three basic types of hearing loss.
-The most common hearing loss is called sensorineural hearing loss, commonly called nerve loss and this can have many causes.
+The most common hearing loss is called sensorineural hearing loss, which is generally known as nerve loss and this can have many causes.
 Aging is obviously one of them along with noise exposure.
-Additionally, there are some people who have a hearing loss due to inherted factors.
+Additionally, there are some people who have a hearing loss due to inherited factors.
 Sometimes medicines can play a role in bringing on hearing loss.

-Conductive loss: This is a problem with the actual transmission of soundwaves through the ear canal, eardurm and to the three smallest bones in the body that help in the transmission of sound to the nerve.
+Conductive loss: This is a problem with the actual transmission of soundwaves through the ear canal to the eardrum and then to the three smallest bones in the body that help in the transmission of sound to the nerve.
 Other things that can cause this type of loss is an excessive amount of ear wax that can build up in the ear canal.
 This can be easily seen by the specialist when an otoscope is used to look in the ear.
-In many cases when the wax is removed hearing is restored.
+If this is the cause, then when the wax is removed hearing is restored.
 In other cases the conductive loss is permanent if there is damage that cannot be repaired.

 Mixed Hearing Loss: Is a combination of the sensorineural(nerve) loss and conductive loss.